Don Weaver: “When I’m Swimming or Cycling or Playing Basketball, I Often Forget I’m No Longer in My 20s”

 Being raw alone is not enough for Don to feel his best when it comes to experiencing life to the fullest.
 He said the lighter and more fruit he eats, the better he feels.

 “When I eat a light, fruit-based diet, it is easiest to hop up and enjoy some revitalizing exercise,” he said.
 “When I eat more fat and protein, more energy seems tied up in digestion and assimilation and elimination.
-Therefore, there seems a shorter window of peak energy for exercise or work exertions.”
+Therefore, there seems to be a shorter window of peak energy for exercise or work exertions.”

 Don follows his body’s natural wisdom in choosing foods and knowing when it’s time to eat.
 “I try to keep the raw foods of higher fat and protein content in a highly digestible range, though I try to eat according to genuine hunger and instinct more than counting calories and grams and eating according to a particular ratio,” he said.
 “For me, that tends to vary by season and total expenditures of physical and mental energies.”